ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 - #### `values`
   Type: `vector<int>`

-  Array of integers for which we have to find the contiguous subarray having the largest sum.
+  Vector of integers for which we have to find the contiguous subarray having the largest sum.

 ### Output
 - #### `maxSum, start, end`
   Type: `tuple<int, size_t, size_t>`

   Output is a tuple of maximum sum, start index of the contiguous array and the last index of the contiguous array.
-Note: size_t is an unsigned integral data type.
+Note: `size_t` is an unsigned integral data type.

 ### Complexity